stjet/hedgeblog/posts/meta.md

 It also has a very cool warnings feature, which isn't used in this project, but can be seen in action if you use the [Makoto Web Editor](https://makoto.prussia.dev).

 ### Ryuji
 Ryuji is a simple templating system that supports `if` statements, `for` loops, components, and inserting variables.
-It isn't quite as fully featured as Jinja/Nunjucks, but on the upside, Ryuji is around just 200 lines of code, and worked very well for my usecase.
+It isn't quite as fully featured as Jinja/Nunjucks, but on the upside, Ryuji is less than 280 lines of code, and worked very well for my usecase.
 I think it's pretty cool.

 Here's a quick overview of the syntax: